-Nonetheless, let’s explore some inspiration designs for small food kiosks that can be applied to your carinderia.
+Nonetheless, let’s explore some inspirational designs for small food kiosks that can be applied to your carinderia.

-- Cook – the heart and soul of the carinderia business.
-He or she conceptualize which types of food appear on the menu, handpicks the ingredients, slices them accordingly, and does magical things in the kitchen.
+This person is the heart and soul of the carinderia business.
+He or she conceptualizes which types of food appear on the menu, handpicks the ingredients, slices them accordingly, and does magical things in the kitchen.
 Whether honed by skills passed on in the family or acquired in a culinary school, the cook’s masterpiece will be significant in customer loyalty and the carinderia’s reputation.

-- Manager – often the owner of the carinderia business, he or she oversees the overall operation of the business.
-From ushering in customers inside to ensure a steady supply of food choices in the tray, he/she attempts to troubleshoot problems and achieve harmony in the operation.
-The manager can also dabble into cleaning up tables, assisting the cashier, verifying supplier deliveries, and making quick resolutions on issues that may arise.
+Often the owner of the carinderia business oversees the overall operation of the business.
+From ushering customers inside to ensure a steady supply of food choices in the tray, he/she attempts to troubleshoot problems and achieve harmony in operation.
+The manager can also dabble in cleaning up tables, assisting the cashier, verifying supplier deliveries, and quickly resolving issues that may arise.

-- Cleaner – this person ensures that the sanitation of the carinderia is in top shape.
-The cleaner makes quick work of tables and prepares them for the next customer.
+This person ensures that the sanitation of the carinderia is in top shape.
+The cleaner quickly works tables and prepares them for the next customer.
 He or she ensures that leftover soft drinks, plates, and discarded food are away from the eyes of the public as soon as possible and makes prompt disposal of garbage.
-After operating hours, he or she makes a thorough cleaning of the carinderia: floors, tables and chairs, food shelves, kitchen and cooking area, and lastly, the toilet.
+After operating hours, he or she does a thorough cleaning of the carinderia: floors, tables and chairs, food shelves, kitchen and cooking area, and lastly, the toilet.

-- Dishwasher – this role extends beyond cleaning dishes and other tableware, glasses, and cooking utensils during business hours.
+This role extends beyond cleaning dishes and other tableware, glasses, and cooking utensils during business hours.
 After hours, the role of the dishwasher will transform to that of the cleaner.
 This separate role manifests the importance of making the tableware clean; a singular presence of blemish can tarnish the reputation of the carinderia.
-This is especially crucial if the eatery relies on handwashing and without the help of a dishwashing machine.
+This is especially crucial if the eatery relies on handwashing without the help of a dishwashing machine.

-- Cashier/Accountant – this person takes charge of the finances of the business.
-He or she collects customer bill payment, looks at the inventory of materials, analyze which menu items are profitable or loss-making, makes suggestions on the menu from a profit perspective.
-He or she also looks after the cash flow management and makes tight monitoring of expenses (LPG supply, electricity/water bills, supplier invoices, salary/payroll, and taxes and permits) against income.
+This person takes charge of the business’s finances.
+He or she collects customer bill payment, looks at the inventory of materials, analyze which menu items are profitable or loss-making, and makes suggestions on the menu from a profit perspective.
+He or she also looks after the cash flow management.
+He or she makes tight monitoring of expenses (LPG supply, electricity/water bills, supplier invoices, salary/payroll, and taxes and permits) against income.

-- Utility person – this person does everything not defined from the above list.
-This role can assist the above jobs or tasks that are not anticipated in the operation.
-He or she helps arrange the delivery of meat/veggies of suppliers, replaces broken bulbs or faucets, orders extra rice from other restaurants or condiments from the supermarket if supply is short, or keeps an eye on customers who try to steal items like cutlery.
+This person does everything not defined in the above list.
+This role can assist the above jobs or tasks not anticipated in operation.
+He or she helps arrange the delivery of meat/veggies from suppliers, replaces broken bulbs or faucets, orders extra rice from other restaurants or condiments from the supermarket if supply is short, or keeps an eye on customers who try to steal items like cutlery.

 Keeping carinderia operation costs low

-In a business known for razor-thin margins, keeping operational costs low is key.
+Keeping operational costs low is key in a business known for razor-thin margins.
 There are expenses that you cannot avoid (permits, raw materials, equipment, and labor), but you can keep them low without resorting to unlawful practices to get the bottom line.

-- Location.
-Rental costs cover a significant amount in a daily expense, so if you can set up in a space you own, that saves up a lot of money.
+Rental costs cover a significant amount in a daily expenses, so if you can set up in a space you own, that saves up a lot of money.
 It can be a small space at the beginning, as you start to attract loyal customers and build your carinderia’s brand.
 You can later move to a more prominent location and expect your loyal customers to follow.

-- Materials.
-Will you require high-end meat cuts to achieve premium taste or do lower-grade meats still do the job?
+Will you require high-end meat cuts to achieve a premium taste or do lower-grade meats still do the job?
 Will you use ceramic which is more stylish and food safe or plastic plates that are less risky to damage or breakage?

 - Buy equipment at second-hand shops, shops winding down, or nearby auction events.
 This includes fridges, cooking utensils, tables, and chairs.
 Buying brand-new ones minimize the risk of breakdown, but if you know how to examine the quality of say, a freezer or the safety of a gas stove offered at a second-hand shop, you can save lots of capital money.